Benzodiazepines Abuse and Help

 - Inability to stop taking the drugs despite negative consequences

-In addition, according to the Center for Substance Abuse Research (CESAR) at the University of Maryland, some common physical and psychological symptoms of benzo abuse or addiction are:
+In addition, some common physical and psychological symptoms of benzo abuse or addiction are:

 - Drowsiness or fatigue